bmsnook/wordle/README.md

 ## The Real Deal™

-Of course, for the real experience of Wordle, you should either check out the NYT version online
+Of course, for the real experience of Wordle, you should check out the NYT version online

 https://www.nytimes.com/games/wordle/index.html